19 March 1982

 Death of Acharya Kripalani

 Jivatram Bhagwandas Kripalani, better known as Acharya Kripalani died on 19 March 1982 at a hospital in Ahmedabad aged 93.
+This article will give details about Acharya Kripalani within the context of the IAS Exam.

 As a UPSC aspirant, you must be aware of the contributions of veteran leaders and personalities who made a mark in the history of modern India.
 Acharya Kripalani was one such personality.

-- Kripalani was born in Hyderabad in the Sindh region of present-day Pakistan on 11 November 1888 in an upper-middle class family.
+- Kripalani was born in Hyderabad in the Sindh region of present-day Pakistan on 11 November 1888 in an upper-middle-class family.
 He was educated at Pune’s Fergusson College.

 - He worked as a teacher for a while but later quit that job to join the freedom movement of the country.
 He was greatly inspired by the principles of Mahatma Gandhi.